Danny, the Champion of the World (film): Plot

 In 1955, in the English Countryside, impoverished widower William Smith lives with his nine-year-old son Danny in an old vardo behind the garage and filling station they operate together.
 Wealthy local profiteer Victor Hazell, who has bought all of the surrounding land, tries to convince the Smiths to sell as well, but William refuses to budge.
 In response, Hazell uses his influence to have government inspectors harass the Smiths over various trivialities.
 Danny fixes a child welfare officer's rattling old car when she arrives, and she agrees to see to it that no more inspectors bother the Smiths.
 Another inspector privately advises William to “hang on” to his land.

 Meanwhile, Danny starts a new term at school.
 Delivering a car repair bill to his kindly headmaster, Mr. Snoddy, Danny accidentally discovers Mr. Snoddy is a heavy gin drinker and agrees to keep his secret.
 This incident causes Danny to be late for class; his harsh new teacher, Captain Lancaster, gives him a warning.
-When Danny is late a second time after helping a rabbit escape a snare, Lancaster gives him 1,000 lines to write.
+When Danny is late a second time after helping a rabbit escape a snare set up by Hazell, Lancaster gives him 1,000 lines to write.

 One night, William sneaks out of the vardo.
 Discovering this, Danny stays up waiting for him until he returns.
 William explains that he had been attempting to poach some of Hazell's pheasants as a playful revenge, using raisins as bait; William and his late father poached birds this way during the Great Depression.
 With Danny's blessing, William makes a second attempt some days later.
-Danny goes to bed but later awakens to find William is several hours overdue in returning.
-William has been repairing an old Austin 7, so Danny sets out in the car to find his father, narrowly avoiding a police cruiser in the process.
+Danny goes to bed but later awakens to find William is still not home, despite having promised to be home more than three hours before.
+William has been repairing an old Austin 7, so Danny sets out in the car to find his father, narrowly escaping a passing police car in the process.
 Once in Hazell's woods, Danny overhears Hazell's gamekeepers Rabbets and Springer, who are gloating over an injured poacher who has fallen into their illegal pit trap.

 After they leave to fetch Hazell, Danny discovers the trapped poacher is William, helps him out of the pit, and drives him back home to have his broken ankle treated by Doc Spencer.
-Suspecting the truth, Hazell sends Police Sergeant Enoch Samways to question William about his injuries; however, Samways dislikes Hazell, and falsifies the report to say that William fell down the vardo stairs.
+Having suspected William to be the injured poacher, Hazell sends Police Sergeant Enoch Samways to question William about his injuries; however, Samways dislikes Hazell, and falsifies the report to say that William injured himself falling down the vardo stairs.
 Doc Spencer agrees with this decision, as William could have been killed by falling in the trap.
+Hazell later arrives, flanked by his two gamekeepers, and warns William that he will be shot if he trespasses on his land.
+William then orders him to leave.